-Historically, detections by many geometrically well-displaced observers of the afterglow of a GRB subsequent to its detection have provided localization of the GRB on the sky.
-The known position of each observer assisted with the localization.
-Today, the Swift mission, with its GRB detector plane area of ~5200 cm2, localizes GRBs at the arcsecond level, and ground- or space-based follow-up in the optical or radio bands can localize afterglows to significantly better than an arcsecond of accuracy.
+Historically, detections by many geometrically distributed observers of the afterglow of a GRB subsequent to its detection have provided localization of the GRB on the sky.
+The accurate position knowledge of each observer assisted with the localization.
+Today, the Swift mission, with its GRB detector plane area of \sim 5200 cm2, localizes GRBs at the arcsecond level, and ground- or space-based follow-up in the optical or radio bands can localize afterglows to significantly better than an arcsecond of accuracy.